Wake-induced response of vibro-impacting systems: Bifurcation analysis

-The following section presents stability analysis of this non-smooth system using Floquet theory.
-Here, the methods and numerical algorithms are presented and inferences about the dynamical behaviour are drawn by correlating the results with the bifurcation studies presented above.
+The following section presents the stability analysis of this non-smooth system using Floquet multipliers and Lyapunov exponents.
+Here, the methods and numerical algorithms are presented, and inferences about the dynamical behaviour are drawn by correlating the results with the bifurcation studies presented above.